gabrielwoj/misc/stream_layouts/osu_stream_layout/README.md

 b) Window: "[osu!.exe]: osu!";

-c) Window Match Priority: "Window title must match";
+c) Window Match Priority: "Match title, otherwise find window of same executable";

 d) You can also disable "Capture Cursor", as the one in-game show just fine (I did forget to disable this option on my video, though);